Things To Know Before Arriving:

 MONEY: We recommend you exchange your money at the resort.
 We receive daily exchange rates from the bank and don’t charge any fees.

-HEALTH: No Malaria is present in Fiji.
+HEALTH: No Malaria is present in Fiji, however Dengue Fever can occur during the wet season.
 Insect repellent is necessary considering the Resort is located on the beach bordering a lush jungle.
 Sunscreen: we request you bring "reef friendly" product or else purchase product from resort gift shop.
 Bring a rashguard or a wetsuit top for extra protection.
 All of our boats are outfitted with first aid and a phone in case of an emergency.

 There is a medical facility at the Village of Korovisilou which is 15 minutes away for emergency treatment.